semihdesticioglu/semihdesticioglu/index.md

 ## Bio
-I'm a Data Analyst with Data Science Master Degree.
 I love doing data analysis projects and creating products with data.
-I have bussines units experience on sales and stock planning in technology retail.
+Currently working as a Senior Expert Data Analyst in Turkcell at AI and Business Intelligence team.

+I completed my master degree on Data Science at Sabanci University at 2020 and also writing for data science contents at Analytics Vidyha Medium blogpage.

+I won the Turkcell AI Vision Challenge competition that was held in my company at 2020-05 with my CNN deep learning model.

 Skills:
 + Python